Opportunities for Women & Girls

 Thriving’s signature workshop is Surviving and Thriving, offered once or more each year.
 New programs and events are always in development.
 All programs are free for women with limited income.

 Manage your Money!
 (Current offering: 4-week workshop series)

 Join other Thriving women in a small, supportive group with a money management specialist.
 Explore how to achieve your financial goals.
 You will learn how to create a solid budget, build your savings, and effectively build and use credit.

-Offered Tuesday evenings, 5-7 p.m., April 3, 10, 24, and May 1 at The Brookline Center.
+Offered Tuesday evenings, 5-7 p.m., May 1-22 at The Brookline Center.
 See sidebar for registration information.

 Preparing for Employment Together (Current offering: 10-week workshop series)